- 1 Anatomical Position

 Greater and Lesser Omenta

-Within the abdominal cavity, the organs are covered in a double layered membrane, called the peritoneum.
-It supports the viscera, and attaches them the abdominal wall.
+Within the abdominal cavity, a double layered membrane called the peritoneum. supports most of the abdominal viscera and assists with their attachment to the abdominal wall.

 The greater and lesser omenta are two structures that consist of peritoneum folded over itself (two layers of peritoneum – four membrane layers).
 Both omenta attach to the stomach, and are useful anatomical landmarks:

-- Lesser omentum – continuous with peritoneal layers of the stomach and duodenum.
-These two layers combine at the lesser curvature, and ascend to attach to the liver.
+- Lesser omentum– continuous with peritoneal layers of the stomach and duodenum, this smaller peritoneal fold arises at the lesser curvature and ascend to attach to the liver.
 The main function of the lesser omentum is to attach the stomach and duodenum to the liver.

 Together, the greater and lesser omenta divide the abdominal cavity into two; the greater and lesser sac.
 The stomach lies immediately anterior to the lesser sac.
 The greater and lesser sacs communicate via the epiploic foramen, a hole in the lesser omentum.